silasnevstad/GPT-Extension-VSCode/README.md

 - **Flexible Conversation Context**: Choose no context, the last N messages, or the entire session for each query.
 - **Error & Rate Limit Handling**: Clear messages for invalid keys, missing model, or rate limits.
 - **Cross‑Language Support**: Works for code or text in any language recognized by VSCode.
-- **API Key Storage**: Securely stores your API key in VSCode’s global state.
+- **API Key Storage**: Stores your API key in VS Code SecretStorage (stored securely) and migrates legacy keys previously stored in globalState.
 - **Project Instructions**: Place a `.gpt-instruction` file in your workspace to automatically prefix each query with custom guidance.

+### `.gpt-instruction`

+- Multi-root: instructions resolve per workspace folder based on the active document.
+- Lookup modes:
+  - `workspaceRoot` (default): uses `<workspaceFolder>/.gpt-instruction`
+  - `nearestParent`: searches from the document directory up to the workspace folder root; the first `.gpt-instruction` found is used
+- Note: `nearestParent` may be more expensive in very large repositories (it watches for `.gpt-instruction` files recursively).
+- In `nearestParent`, an empty `.gpt-instruction` file suppresses parent directory instructions.

 <br>
 <div id="release-notes"></div>